W.L West & Sons

 • Shakes: Due to their splitting process, timber shakes have a more rugged and textured appearance.
 The irregularity in their thickness and surface creates a more natural, rustic look, making them suitable for buildings that aim for a handcrafted or traditional style.

-Take a look at our work for Archer + Braun Architects, using dark grey timber shakes for a contemporary finish to their studio.
+Take a look at our work for Archer + Braun Architects, using black painted timber shakes for a contemporary finish to their studio.

-European Larch Shakes in a dark grey for a contemporary finish to the Archer + Braun studio.
+European Larch Shakes painted black for a contemporary finish to the Archer + Braun studio.

 Durability and Lifespan